creator-js/creator-cli/README.md

 ## <a name="questions-chaining"></a>Questions chaining

-Sometimes you will want to create files from one domain and proceed with another.
+Sometimes you want to create files from one domain and proceed with another.
 One of examples can be Redux, when you want to create a page and then associate it with the reducer.

 To chain domains, use `next` field: